 Start by creating a fictional or real problem your business is facing.
 Then gather the team and place a large piece of paper and a different coloured marker in front of each person.

-Have each person write down a quick solution or idea to the problem on a large sheet of paper then pass it to the person on the right.
-Now the next person needs to add a sentence or two of their own trying to solve the problem or building on a prior idea.
+Have each person write down a quick solution or idea to the problem on a large sheet of paper, then pass it to the person on the right.
+The following person needs to add a sentence or two of their own, trying to solve the problem or building on an initial idea.

 Continue for several rounds, and then workshop the solutions with the team.
-It’s likely you’ll be surprised what the results are.
+You’ll likely be surprised what the results are.

-The purpose of the exercise is to show the value of everyone’s ideas.
+The exercise aims to show the value of everyone’s ideas.
 When you work as a team, brainstorming sessions can sway toward the vocal and dominant personalities.
-By forcing these ideas to be put on paper, each team member can contribute.
+Each team member can contribute by forcing these ideas to be put on paper.